ScienceParkStudyGroup/microbiome-lesson/_episodes/02-data-exploration-and-properties.md

 {: .output}

 > ## Questions
-> 1. How do you interpret this plot?
+> 1. How do you interpret these results?
 > 2. Do you observe similar results on the filtered data set?
 > 3. Do you think it is an issue to have variation in the library size?
 >